-OUR STAFF is comprised of both Volunteer Firefighters as well as a Fire Chief, Lieutenant and Firefighter/EMT.
-Volunteer staffing is maintained at a minimum of 40 Firefighter/EMTs.
+OUR STAFF is comprised of both Volunteer Firefighters as well as a Fire Chief, and two Lieutenants.
+Volunteer staffing is maintained at a minimum of 45 Firefighter/EMTs.
 Daily Staffing of Station 74 is a minimum of two personnel on duty at all times with a maximum of six.
-When staffing allows we will staff both a fire engine and a BLS aid unit.
+When staffing allows, we will staff both a fire engine and a BLS aid unit.
 Along with our fire apparatus, one command unit staffed by either a Chief Officer or other officer to act as our Battalion Chief / Duty Officer.

 Captain | Operations

 Lieutenant | A Team

 Lieutenant | Training

 OUR LINE FIREFIGHTER STAFF is made up of firefighters who respond to your calls for service.
 Riverside firefighters are trained to the levels set forth by the Washington State Patrol and certified by The International Fire Service Accreditation Congress or IFSAC.
 Our firefighters are certified to the level of IFSAC Firefighter I and Firefighter II.
 These skills include fire suppression techniques, fire science and behavior, fire department ladder skills, and victim rescue tactics.
 All firefighters must pass an intensive training program including a 6 month firefighter training academy, as well as live fire training at the state fire academy located in North Bend.
 Once training is complete recruit firefighters attend a certification exam, this is both a thorough written exam as well as a practical exam of up to twelve skill tasks.